 The summer after 11th grade, students participate in a free, three-week summer experience hosted on one of our four partner-college campuses.
-Students take classes taught by college faculty, live on campus, and receive early exposure to college life.
+Scholars take classes taught by college faculty, live on campus, and receive early exposure to college life.

 During senior year, students participate in an 11-month High School-through-College program that aims to help Scholars prepare for college (including SAT test preparation), complete the college application and financial-aid process and successfully transition to college.

 Scholars who successfully complete the Summer Academy, graduate from high school, and enroll in a four-year college are eligible to receive a four-year scholarship, which helps pay for tuition, room-and-board, books, and other fees.
+Scholars receive: